About the CSO

 What is the CSO?

-The Central Service Office (CSO) is an independent, non-profit, service organization whose mission is to carry the message of Alcoholics Anonymous to the greater Pierce County area including North Mason County and the Kitsap peninsula (see Districts Map).
+The Central Service Office (CSO) is an independent, non-profit, service organization whose mission is to carry the message of Alcoholics Anonymous to Pierce, North Mason, and Kitsap counties (see Districts Map).

 What does the CSO do?